sudsho/leetcode-solutions/README.md

 - 2025-04-28: added link to the alt file.
 - 2025-05-05: updated count.
 - 2025-05-08: added link to the alt file.
+- 2025-05-08: fixed alphabetical order in the table.